United Arab Republic: Dissolution

-The immense increases in public sector control were accompanied by a push for centralization.
+The immense increases in public sector control were accompanied by a push for centralisation.
 In August 1961 Nasser abolished regional governments in favour of one central authority, which operated from Damascus February through May and from Cairo for the rest of the year.
-As a part of this centralization, Sarraj was relocated to Cairo, where he found himself with little real power.
-September 15, 1961, Sarraj returned to Syria, and after meeting with Nasser and Amer resigned from all his posts on September 26.
+As a part of this centralisation, Sarraj was relocated to Cairo, where he found himself with little real power.
+15 September 1961, Sarraj returned to Syria, and after meeting with Nasser and Amer resigned from all his posts on 26 September.

 Without any close allies to watch over Syria, Nasser was unaware of the growing unrest of the military.
-On September 28 a group of officers staged a coup and declared Syria's independence from the UAR.
+On 28 September a group of officers staged a coup and declared Syria's independence from the UAR.
 Though the coup leaders were willing to renegotiate a union under terms they felt would put Syria on an equal footing with Egypt, Nasser refused such a compromise.
 He initially considered sending troops to overthrow the new regime, but chose not to once he was informed that the last of his allies in Syria had been defeated.
 In speeches that followed the coup, Nasser declared he would never give up his goal of an ultimate Arab union.
 However, he would never again achieve such a tangible victory toward this goal.

 After Syria's withdrawal

 After Syria's withdrawal from the union in 1961, Egypt retained its "United Arab Republic" name until 1971.

+In the early 1960s, Nasser sent an expeditionary army to Yemen to support the anti-monarchist forces in the North Yemen Civil War.

-From 5 to 10 June in 1967, Israel seized control of the Gaza Strip, the West Bank, the Golan Heights, and the Sinai Peninsula during the Six-Day War.
-Eventually, the Sinai Peninsula was returned to Egypt in 1978.
-The withdrawal of Israel from the Gaza Strip in 2005 was not followed by resumption of control by Egypt.
-Since 2007, the Gaza Strip has been controlled by the Islamist militant group Hamas.
+From 5 to 10 June in 1967, Israel invaded Gaza, the West Bank, the Golan Heights, and the Sinai Peninsula during the Six-Day War.
+Egypt recovered partial sovereignty over the Sinai Peninsula in 1978, but only after agreeing to recognize Israel.
+Anwar Sadat, who reversed many of the socialist reforms enacted under Nasser, extended diplomatic recognition to Israel despite their ongoing occupation of lands seized in 1967.
+Israel maintained an occupation of these territories and created illegal settlements.
+After 1994, the Palestinian Authority, created by the Oslo Accords, established a degree of Palestinian civil administration in Gaza.
+Israel retreated from Gaza in 2005 was not followed by resumption of control by Egypt.
+Since 2007, Gaza has been administered by the Palestinian party Hamas.

+Egypt was officially renamed from the UAR to the Arab Republic Of Egypt on the 2nd of September, 1971.

+Armed forces

+Following the formation of the United Arab Republic, the Syrian Army was designated as the First Army, and the Egyptian Army was designated as the Second Army.